Dataviz-master/Data-Analysis-Portfolio-Projects/Techno Edge Sales Analysis Report Part 1/README.md

 This project presents a **sales performance analysis for Techno Edge** using an interactive **Power BI dashboard**.
 The goal is to analyze sales trends, regional performance, customer segments, and product categories to support **data-driven business decisions**.

-The insights are summarized and shared as a **PDF report exported from Power BI**.

 ---